-Adjusted net income is a financial measure that was not prepared in accordance with U.S. GAAP financial measure.
-See Annex A to this proxy statement for a discussion of adjusted net income as well as a reconciliation of adjusted net income prepared in accordance with GAAP.
+Adjusted net income is a financial measure that was not prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) financial measure.
+See Annex A to this proxy statement for a discussion of adjusted net income as well as a reconciliation of adjusted net income to net income prepared in accordance with U.S. GAAP.